JTimW/Interactive-Solar-System-Explorer/README.md

 ---

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/YourUsername/Interactive-Solar-System-Explorer/blob/main/LICENSE) file for details.

----

 > **Embark on an interstellar journey!** Explore the vastness of space from your screen with Solar System Explorer and discover the wonders of our cosmic neighborhood.

 ---